Utilise all the new features we have introduced to your company Inbox.

 How to view your customer enquiries:

-You can type your reply in the Write a reply box and the customer will then be notified via email that you have responded to their enquiry message.
+You can type your reply in the Write a reply box on the right hand side and the customer will then be notified via email that you have responded to their enquiry message.

-How to see the contact details of a customer that has made an enquiry:
+Viewing contact details of a customer that has enquired:

 How to format your messages: